The Pearl Lounge Marrakesh Review (Evening Visit)

 - Cold items: A sparse selection of stale sandwiches and unappetizing salads.
 As these sandwiches were behind the counter, you would have to queue for a man to serve these to you.
 He was frequently not behind the counter, so there were occasions where the queue would stack up with irritated travellers.

 - Drinks: Again to access any drinks, you would have to queue to be served by the illusive man behind the counter, even for water!
 Coca Cola, Sprite and Coke Zero were offered.
 The machine coffee was bang average, and please note that this lounge does NOT SERVE alcohol.
-The pre-takeoff tipple test unfortunately had to be a latte, which I don’t think you can quite call a tipple!
+The pre-takeoff tipple unfortunately had to be a latte, which I don’t think you can quite call a tipple!

 The toilets were in poor condition with paper towels overflowing from the bin and covering the floor.
 It was clear nobody had cleaned the area in hours.
 Strangely, a cat sat in the lounge during my visit.
 I do not think it was a therapy animal, but it was cute enough to deserve a photo.